fervuvfer/fervuvfer.github.io/wordle-main/README.md

 </div>

 ---
-A recreation of the popular game [Wordle](https://www.powerlanguage.co.uk/wordle/) by Josh Wardle, with additional modes and features.
+A recreation of the popular game [Wordle](https://www.nytimes.com/games/wordle/) by Josh Wardle (now purchased by the New York Times), with additional modes and features.
 Hosted on GitHub pages [here](https://mikhad.github.io/wordle/).

 ## Additional Features